ponchama/docs/docs/explorer-kit/gui/diagnostic.md

 ## Interference

 Acoustic interference can be observed in the diagnostic plot.
-Echo sounders from nearby boats typically appears like burst noise.
+Echo sounders from your boat or nearby boats typically appears like burst noise.

 ![diagnostics2](../../img/diagnostics_2.png)

+If it is coming from your boat, try to turn off the echo sounder to improve position accuracy.
 In case of interference from other acoustic sources, use the GUI to try other channels to avoid the interference.